WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/11_1_Kings/1_Kgs_2.md

 But King Solomon shall be blessed, and the throne of David shall be established before the LORD forever."

 ###### 46
 Then the king commanded Benaiah the son of Jehoiada, and he went out and struck him down, and he died.
-So the kingdom was established in the hand of Solomon. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So the kingdom was established in the hand of Solomon.

 ***